RogerSelwyn/O365-HomeAssistant/docs/errors.md

   * Ensure the configured secret is the client secret __value__, not the client secret ID

 * **Token corrupt for account - please delete and re-authenticate.**
   * You will need to delete your token and reauthenticate.
-Please check the [permissions page](./permissions.md) for more details.
+Please check the [token page](./token.md) for more details.

 * **O365 config requests permission: 'xxxxxx.xxxxxxx'.
 Not available in token 'o365_xxxxxxxx.token' for account 'xxxxxxxx'** Validate your Azure permissions match those required as detailed on the [permissions page](./permissions.md).
 If they are correct, you will need to delete your token and reauthenticate as described on the same page.